dugancathal/gobanking/README.md

 All of the stories are oriented toward a horizontal slice of the application (frontend, backend).
 If a vertical orientation is desired, write a story.

+# TODO

+* Setup script for React frontend, installing global dependencies on webpack and jasmine